 When venting pipe passes through a combustible interior wall or floor, a metal thimble with a diameter 4 inches greater than the vent pipe diameter must be used.
 If there is 6 feet or more of vent pipe prior to passing through the combustible wall or floor, then the metal thimble need only be 2 inches greater than the vent pipe diameter.
-If a metal thimble is not used, all clearances to combustibles from the vent pipe must be 6 inches.
-When permitted, type B vent or Duravent PVP venting may be used for the last section of vent pipe to reduce the required clearances to combustibles when passing through a combustible wall or floor.
-When using type B vent or Duravent PVP venting, follow the manufacturer's recommended clearances to combustibles.
+If a metal thimble is not used, all clearance to combustibles from the vent pipe must be 6 inches.
+Where permitted, type B vent or Duravent PVP venting, follow the manufacturer's recommended clearance to combustibles.
 Any material used to close or insulate the opening must be non-combustible.